ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## Possible side-effect
 >
-> Using a mix of system-wide and per-user installed
+> Having a mix of system-wide and per-user installed
-> apps/modules while also possibly having additional custom
+> apps/modules with custom
-> installations in other virtualenv environments.
+> installations in virtualenv environments can cause unexpected
+> modules to be used.
 >
 > You can use `python -c 'import sys; print(sys.path)'` to output a
 > list of paths your current default Python process would look through
-> for Python libraries
+> for Python libraries.
 >
 {: .callout}

 ### Additional aspects

-> ## Exported or "local" variables?
+> ## "Exported" vs. "local" variables
 >
-> Some variables are "exported" so they will be inherited by any new
+> Variables can be "exported" so they will be inherited by any new
 > child process (e.g. when you start a new command in a shell).
-Some
+Otherwise
-> are local, and will not be inherited by child processes, and some
+> the variable will be "local," and will not be inherited by child processes.
-> are "exported"
 >
 > 1. How could you determine if variable is exported or not?
 > 2. Get a list of all local environments (present in your shell but